Faithful Comfort

 Our sense of beauty, innocence and joy was stolen in the Garden of Eden from the very first sin.
 We need to remember what it looks like and claim His goodness again.
 I don’t want to live the one life I have with cynicism and joylessness.
 That is a wasted life.

 If “the joy of the Lord is your strength” (Nehemiah 8:10 NIV) then we need to know what that means.
-While you scour the food crusted pots at the sink, while you dig in the dirt planting the tulip bulb to blossom come spring, while you rock your little one to sleep quietly humming a lullaby- joy is there.
+While you scour the food crusted pots at the sink, dig in the dirt planting the tulip bulb to blossom come spring, while you rock your little one to sleep quietly humming a lullaby- joy is there.
 It’s in the cracks of life, springing up from the ground.
 It is not a naïve “Pollyanna” attitude, although that term (and movie) does get a bad wrap.
 It’s a knowing.
 It is recognizing the source of Life, the Giver of the gifts.
 Understanding how much we are loved immeasurably through the Greatest Sacrifice in the history of mankind?
 Let your Joy start there.

 Grace upon grace,